 18. Pause your ads, then burst them with a new campaign

 If I see another Gardenscapes ad, I’ll probably die.
 The ad will reach through the fabric of space-time and literally tear my soul from my body, leaving me to float in existential angst for all eternity.

-Well, maybe that’s a tad dramatic.
+OK, that’s a bit dramatic.

 But the point is, just like good speakers know how to vary volume, pitch, and intensity to keep people’s attention, good marketers know that a steady drone of advertising gets tuned out because it starts to fade into the scenery.

 Don’t be that brand.
 Don’t be that app.

 Sometimes, to boost your marketing impact, you have to pause your marketing efforts.
 Take a deep breath.
 Restart after a week or two.
 Then you can stand out from the walls and the screens and the other ads better, improving both clickthrough and conversion.
 (Oh, and it’s a nice incrementality check too.)